Tuteja-Lab/gen349_week_14_15/Week14_lecture.md

 ## Outline
 0. Some installations
 1. Introduction to UNIX
-2. Basic essential programs
+2. Accessing HPC
+3. Navigating Directories
+4. Creating and Destroying files
+5. Shortcuts, wild cards, and tab completion
-3. Examining files on the command line
+6. Examining files on the command line
-4. Conclusion
+7. Conclusion